canonical-web-and-design/practices/workflow/qa-steps.md

 ---
 title: QA steps
+description: Recommendations for common QA steps when reviewing PRs
 ---

 In this section you will find a list of steps to take when reviewing PRs, in order to catch unforeseen regressions.